Maldus512/wt32-sc01-clock/README.md

 Starting from version 0.1.1 the local webserver exposes a simple webpage that includes an updating interface.
 For previous versions the device can be still updated via an HTTP API.

-Assuming that the binary `wt32sc01-clock.bin` has been downloaded on the host machine, it is sufficient to run the following command on Linux:
+Assuming that the binary `wt32sc01-clock.bin` has been downloaded on the host machine, it is sufficient to run the following command:

 ```
 curl -X PUT <ip>/firmware_update --data-binary @./wt32sc01-clock.bin